 }

-The using block is used to dispose an object when you are finished with it.
-Here, Disposing of an object means releasing any resources that the object is holding.
-The using
+The ‘using’ block is a statement used to dispose an object once you’re done with it.
+Disposing of an object means releasing any resources that the object may be holding onto.

-statement is important for objects that hold onto resources that are not automatically released by the garbage collector, such as file handles or database connections.
+The ‘using’ statement is particularly important for objects that hold onto resources that aren’t automatically released by the garbage collector, such as file handles or database connections.

 Example: